imdineshgrewal/NLP-TwitterSentimentalAnalysis/README.md

 train.csv - For training the models, we provide a labelled dataset of 31,962 tweets.
 The dataset is provided in the form of a csv file with each line storing a tweet id, its label and the tweet.
 There is 1 test file (public)

-test_tweets.csv - The test data file contains only tweet ids and the tweet text with each tweet in a new line.
+test_tweets.csv - The test data file contains only tweet ids and the tweet text with each tweet in a new line.<br/><br/><br/>

 ## Evaluation Metric: